xenotation/folio/content/bio/_index.md

 ---
 title: "biography"

-description: "A visual artist and machine philosopher hailing from Varna, Bulgaria, seamlessly traverses the boundary between research-based and speculative practices."
+description: "A visual artist and machine philosopher from Varna, Bulgaria, on the boundary of research-based and speculative practices."
 profileImage: "/images/spinner.webp"
 ---